Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitbit launched the Charge 5 on August 25, 2021.
 It came hot on the heels of the Fitbit Luxe, which launched only a few months earlier.
 Unlike the Luxe, though, the Charge 5 has a larger display and is more utilitarian in design.

-However different the Luxe and the Charge 5 look, they are remarkably similar in many ways.
-The software is virtually identical, they both have full-color AMOLED displays and no hardware buttons, and both borrow some features from more expensive Fitbit devices, such as the Fitbit Sense.
+Though the Luxe and the Charge 5 look fairly different, they are remarkably similar in many ways.
+The software on both devices is virtually identical; both have full-color AMOLED displays and no hardware buttons, and both borrow some features from more expensive Fitbit devices, such as the Fitbit Sense.
 The Charge 5 has most of the expected health features, including a heart rate sensor, SpO2 monitoring, sleep tracking, and activity tracking.
 Unfortunately, it does not have an altimeter, so it loses out on the ability to track floors and other height-related movements.

-As with all other Fitbit products, you’ll need to pay $10 per month for Fitbit Premium to unlock all the available features of the Charge 5.
-However, it is not necessary to do this for the basic functionality of the tracker.
+As with all other Fitbit products, you’ll need to pay $10 per month for Fitbit Premium to unlock all the features of the Charge 5.
+However, it is unnecessary to do this for the tracker’s basic functionality.
 On the other hand, you do get six months of Premium free with your purchase.

 The Fitbit Charge 5 comes in three colorways — Black strap with Graphite stainless steel case (tested), Lunar White strap with Soft Gold stainless steel case, and Steel Blue strap with Platinum stainless steel case.